Financial Statement Analysis

-- This ratio estimates the effectiveness of operations of the company.
+- This ratio estimates the effectiveness of the operations of the company.

 - This ratio reflects operating margin on profit on the total sales after deducting all expenses excluding tax and interest.

-As an example of Operating Profit Margin, let us look at the chart below.
-This chart compares the Operating Profit Margins / EBIT Margins of Amazon, Etsy, Alibaba and Ebay.
+As an example of the EBIT Margin, let us look at the chart below.
+This chart compares the Operating Profit Margins / EBIT Margins of Amazon, Etsy, Alibaba, and eBay.

-- Alibaba and Ebay show a healthy operating margin levels (greater than 25%).
+- Alibaba and eBay show a healthy operating margin level (greater than 25%).
 However, Amazon just managed to be positive at the EBIT level.

 - Additionally, we note that even though Etsy had a healthy Gross margin (approximately 64%,) its Operating Margin is negative (~0.69%).

-- Etsy’s Marketing, Product Development and General & Administrative costs are unusually highers.
+- Etsy’s Marketing, Product Development, and General & Administrative costs are unusually higher.
 This results in a negative EBIT Margin.

 source: Etsy SEC Filings